-By: Paul Healy | Last Updated: | Jump to Comments
+By: Paul Healy | Last Updated:

 In the 13th and 14th centuries, Bruges was one of Europe’s most important trading ports and one of the wealthiest cities in the world.

 Located at the crossroads of international trade, Bruges built its wealth from cloth, banking, spices, silk and luxury goods.
+This wealth built Gothic churches, guild halls, medieval bridges, and canal-side mansions.

 When the Zwin inlet silted up in the 15th century, cutting off Bruges’ access to the sea, the city’s rapid decline preserved its medieval architecture.

-USING OUR MAPS.
-Click on the top right corner to open in the Google Maps app.
-Click on the star to save to your Google account.
+Click on the top right corner to open our map in your Google Maps app.
+Click the star next to the title to save it to your Google account.

 Here is what we recommend if you have 1 day in Bruges.
 These are the main attractions along with some of the most picturesque areas of the city.
+We’ve put these attractions in the right order, which makes an easy walking route.

 Grote Markt (Market Square) is the historic centre of Bruges and a great place to start your visit.

-The square is a UNESCO World Heritage Site and surrounded by beautiful examples of Flemish architecture, including the colourful guild houses which date back to medieval times.
+The square is a UNESCO World Heritage Site and is surrounded by beautiful examples of Flemish architecture, including the colourful guild houses which date back to medieval times.

 The exhibition has more than 300 works by Salvador Dalí, the majority of which are paintings and sketches.
 There are also sculptures, engravings, and a few quirky pieces of furniture.

-ENTRY TICKETS // Book your Salvador Dalí Bruges tickets here to skip the queue.
+Book your Salvador Dalí Bruges tickets here to skip the queue.

 It’s one of the oldest and most beautiful town halls in Belgium and a monumental example of the wealth and prestige Bruges enjoyed during the Middle Ages.